-Views to the north of the Subject Crossing are residential with the Catalina Mountains visible in the far distance.
-Views to the east of the Subject Crossing are residential and commercial.
+Views to the north of the Subject Crossing are commercial.
+The Catalina Mountains are visible in the distance.
+Views to the east of the Subject Crossing are commercial.
 The Rincon Mountains are visible in the far distance.
 Views to the south of the Subject Crossing are commercial.
-Views to the west of the Subject Crossing are commercial and residential.
+Views to the west of the Subject Crossing are commercial.
 The Tucson Mountains are visible in the distance.